Welcome to Dr. R. Greg Thorn's Home Page

 in Newfoundland) 01/2010-04/2011.
 Taught high school science, then completed an MBA in agribusiness at Guelph.

-(NSERC - USRA and 4th year thesis student; Importance of arbuscular mycorrhizal fungi to plant diversity in tallgrass prairies) 05/2009-08/2010; completed her MSc in restoration ecology at the University of Alberta and has now returned to do a PhD in the lab of
+(NSERC - USRA and 4th year thesis student; Importance of arbuscular mycorrhizal fungi to plant diversity in tallgrass prairies) 05/2009-08/2010; completed her MSc in restoration ecology at the University of Alberta and has now completed her PhD in the lab of

 Dr. Hugh Henry